opencollective/opencollective-frontend/src/markdown/widgets.md

 ![](https://cl.ly/01082x0W042G/Screen%20Shot%202017-02-27%20at%205.22.09%20PM.png)

-# Customize styling
-You can add your own custom stylesheet [using this method](https://codepen.io/anon/pen/wpwMLV).

 # Feedback

 If you would like a different or custom widget, let us know.
 Send us your feedback to info@opencollective.com or join us on our slack: https://slack.opencollective.com.